TheBeege/blog-docker/README.md

 Fancy, huh?
 Let's get more fancy.

-Make a separate folder called client, and drop this bash script in there:
+Make a separate folder called client, and drop this bash script in there.
+Don't forget to add execute permissions!
 ```
 #!/bin/bash
 # This script should take in 2 arguments: the host to curl and its port